whria78/modelderm/README.md

 4) We are not responsible for inaccurate diagnosis or technical problems (server down).
 Failover server will be available soon.

 # Authorization (API Key)
 Please register at http://bbs.modelderm.com to use the API.
+The registered email is the API key.
+The API is open to the computer logged in.

 # Web-DEMO
 The realtime DEMO is available at http://modelderm.com.